PBRjr/obsidian-eberron-notes/Campaign Notes/Story/Sessions/Session 18 plans.md

 | Abandoned Waystation   | On the side of the road is a little abandoned waystation.
 It offers shelter against the outdoors.                                                                                                                                                                                                                                                                                                                                                                                                          |

 - [ ] Moment 2A: _Galethspyre Town Exploration_
 	- **Town features red mist at night only** - bandits avoid the town after dark
 	- **Key Areas:**
 		- Town Square: Crater where Rageblight manifested, emanates wrongness
 		- Underground Tunnels: Survivor hideout with town records
 		- Abandoned Shrine to Sovereign Host: Protected area, Marta's base
 	- **Underground Survivor Leader:** *Themos*
 		- Is worried about the town's supplies.
-	- The Red Robbers stole most of towns emergency supplies
+		- Icy Hot bandits stole most of towns emergency supplies

-- [ ] Encounter 1A: _Red Robbers Camp_
+- [ ] Encounter 1A: *Icy Hot Camp*
 	- **Location:** Old Thane's mine north of Galethspyre
 	- **Enemy Roster:**
-    - Groktar (Frost Giant crime boss)
-    - Snarlfang (Hobgoblin Lieutenant)
-    - 3 Goblin enforcers
-    - 2 Worgs
-- **Key Discovery:** The stolen emergency supplies are half eaten
+	    - *Garspaachi* (frost giant)
+	    - *Bruno* (fire giant)
+	    - Misc.
+Goblins, worgs, bugbears, hill giants
+	- **Key Discovery:** Garspaachi & Bruno are known as "The Brothers Giant" and have an 'Italian mob' way about them.
+They're willing to bargain.

 - [ ] Moment 2B: Wroat
 	- Wroat is a city surrounded by large concrete walls.
 The city is currently on lockdown, and entry is only permitted with the proper paperwork endorsed by a city official or dragonmarked house.